jlord/veil-look/src/instructions.md

   - `sample-post.md`, which is an example post that you can duplicate over and over again for new content.

 To create a new post, duplicate [`sample-post.md`](https://glitch.com/edit/#!/ballistic-piranha?path=src/sample-post.md:7:107), and start writing!
-Eleventy automatically ref
+Eleventy automatically refreshes your site for you, so you don't have to do anything else 🤞.

 ### 👩‍🎨 Customize it
 This blog is written using [eleventy](https://www.11ty.io/), which is a static site generator.
 The docs are pretty helpful,